glenkleidon/JSON-ND/README.md

 }
 ```

-In JSON-ND, _Class_ definitions are technical possibility: **_but_** it would require the implementation of methods to be included in the definition and this is an extreme security risk.
+In JSON-ND, _Class_ definitions are technical possibility: it would require the implementation of methods to be included in the definition and this is an extreme security risk.

 **However, implementations SHOULD NOT be included in definitions** because it is extremely difficult to prevent arbitrary code from being executed in the consumer application.
 Scripting languages are particularly vulnerable (eg dynamic SQL and the _exec_ command in javascript).
 The inclusion of implementations for compiled languages might encourage developers to include dynamic execution methods in their applications making them vulnerable.